 Group 2: Pull exercises.
 Upper/lower back/shoulder muscles.
 Biceps.

 - Lat Pulldown: You grab the bars and keep the arms tucked at your sides as you pull down, making sure to isolate the work to those back muscles.
 I do these on a machine, or if necessary on a cable-weight system.
-I’ve admittedly never been able to do pullups, and developing the strength to make those possible is a key goal of mine right now.
+I’ve admittedly never been able to do multiple pullups, and developing the strength to make those possible is a goal of mine right now.
 There are ‘negative’ assisted-pullup machines, but right now it’s more effective in my opinion to build the strength in isolated muscle groups.
-I can pulldown a bit less than half my weight (which explains a lot), and the obvious goal is to eventually pulldown my full weight, because then I should obviously have the strength to pull myself up.
+I can pulldown a bit less than half my weight (which explains a lot on why pullups are difficult), and my obvious goal is to eventually pulldown my full weight, at which point I should obviously have the strength to pull myself up.

 - Seated Rows: Much like a rowing machine, except with heavy weight, you pull the weight towards you.
 I am able to do this with a similar weight to the lat pulldown.
 This helps more with improving posture muscles than with facilitating the pullup goal, but it will have some pullup benefit.

 - Face Pulls: This is another Cortes recommendation, and 100% about improving posture muscles.
 Sitting at a desk all day like many people, I find it valuable to do a weighted exercise that aggressively reverses that physicality.
 If the cable-weight machines weren’t so popular and I wasn’t risking overtrain injury in doing so, I’d probably do them every day.